CHILD SAFETY SEAT INSTALLATION

 Burglars go through neighborhoods looking for uncut lawns and stuffed mailboxes.
 In the evening, they look for darkened houses or lights that have been left on to long.
 The following burglary prevention tips will help to make you and your family safer while also showing you how to become a part of the KPD team - so that we may serve and protect Kinnelon Borough and our community together.

 The Internal Affairs Unit is supervised by Lieutenant Joseph Napoletano and is responsible for the receipt, investigation and resolution of citizen complaints of police misconduct.
-All inquiries or questions should be directed to Lieutenant Napoletano at 973-838-5400 x245.
+All inquiries or questions should be directed to Chief Napoletano at 973-838-5400 x245.

 INTERNAL AFFAIRS CITIZENS COMPLAINT CHECKLIST